 That’s all there is to it!
 You’ve saved a video from your Facebook News Feed to your computer without using any fancy software.

-Saving videos from Facebook will be useful for a variety of reasons, whether you just want to keep something for offline viewing, or you just want to save something you thought was cool so you never lose it.
+When you save videos from Facebook, they can be useful for a variety of reasons, whether you just want to keep something for offline viewing, or you just want to save something you thought was cool so you never lose it.

 Granted, there were a myriad of steps you had to follow, the reason being is Facebook still lacks a native way to save videos from your Facebook News Feed or from your friends’ profiles.
 Fortunately, that won’t get in your way anymore now that you’ve stumbled on this quick little how-to.